 You can download the pdf version of this article.

-Shawn and Mark wrote this article for the Storytelling for Insight workshop that will be held in Singapore tomorrow with Gary Klein and Patrick Lambe
+Shawn and Mark wrote this article for the Storytelling for Insight workshop that that was held in Singapore in 2011 with Gary Klein and Patrick Lambe and featured in Gary Klein’s book, Seeing What Others Don’t.

 Nick was standing in front of a wall of stories.
 Each A4 sheet of paper sported a single anonymous anecdote illustrating either a good or bad management behaviour, collected from Nick’s company.
 One story had captured Nick’s attention and made him agitated: “I can’t believe this guy.
 Imagine answering a phone in an interview.
 My God, he even stepped out of his office to chat with someone who was just passing by.”